Greater Region of SaarLorLux: Political plans

 Great hopes are taken from the good geostrategic position of the region at the center of European infrastructure, combined with the area's great potential for absorbing increasing trans-European traffic, making the region a traffic hub for all modes of transport.
 The new high-speed east–west railway link, which was opened in 2007, is seen as a first step.
 Public transport shall be linked to cross-border transport for travellers.

 In 2020 the region shall be an area with a homogeneous population possessing solid infrastructure and many interregional networks and urban agglomerations.
 Therefore, national spatial planning policies have to be abandoned to enable networks of cross border services.
-An Interregional Council (CI) is planned as a central political organ of the Greater Region of SaarLorLux.
+An Interregional Council (CI) is planned as a central political organ of the Greater Region.
 Another task of the CI is the coordination of central missions at the interregional level.
 Permanent staff of the Council shall be a secretariat, assisted by five agencies, to develop and realise all central projects.
 The eight summit delegates agreed that the areas of multilingualism and culture, science and research, tourist marketing, the economy and employment, and transport should be studied.

 The delegates agreed on the construction of a timetable to realise the Zukunftsbild 2020 platform.

 Zukunftsbild 2020 is already included in interregional programmes of development.
 It is part of Interreg III-A-Programme eBIRD.
 It is an object of reference within the research project "Blueprints for regional foresight" of the Research Directorate General of the European Commission.